katiana22/TL-DeepONet/README.md

   <img src="schematics/application.png" width="900" />
 </p>

-We transfer information from the trained source model (DeepONet) to the target model (DeepTONet) and finetune it via the hybrid loss function.
+We transfer information from the trained source model (DeepONet) to the target model (DeepTONet) and finetune it via the hybrid loss function, which allows for efficient multi-task operator learning under various distribution mismatch scenarios.
 For more details, refer to the [paper](https://arxiv.org/abs/2204.09810).

 ## Contents